Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 145

 Whom do you meditate on as the Self?
 The first answered heaven; the second, the sun; the third, air; the fourth, ether; the fifth water; and the king replies that each of them worshipped only a part of the truth.
-(The Translation will start from here.)
 Heaven is the head, the sun the eye, the air the breath, the ether the trunk, the water the bladder, and the earth the feet of the central reality, which is pictured as the world-soul.
 Compromise between the philosophic faith of the few and the fancied superstition of the crowds is the only possible reconciliation; we cannot abolish the old forms, for that would be to ignore the fundamental nature of humanity, as well as the patent differences, in the moral and intellectual states of believers who were not capable of acquiring at once the highest wisdom.
 Another factor also determined the attitude of the Upaniṣads.
 Their aim was not science or philosophy, but right living.
 They wished to liberate the spirit from the trammels of the flesh, that it might enjoy communion with God.
 Intellectual discipline was subsidiary to holiness of life.
 Besides, there was the feeling of reverence for the past.
 The Vedic seers were the ancients of blessed memory, whose doctrines it was impious to attack.
 In this way the Upaniṣads sought to square a growing idealistic philosophy with the dogmas of a settled theology.

 The sources of man’s spiritual insight are two-fold: objective and subjective—the wonders of the world without and the stress of the human soul.
 In the Vedas, the vast order and movement of nature engage attention.
 Their gods represent cosmic forces.
 In the Upaniṣads, we return to explore the depths of the inner world.
 “The self-existent pierced the openings of the senses so that they turn outwards; therefore, man looks outward, not inward into himself; some wise man, however, with his eyes closed and wishing for immortality, saw the self behind.”1 From the outward physical fact, attention shifts to the inner immortal self situated at the back of the mind, as it were.
 We need not look at the sky for the bright light; the glorious fire is within the soul.
 The soul of man is the keyhole to the landscape of the whole universe, the Ākāśa within the heart,